-Total operating expenses for the 2016-17 year decreased in comparison to the prior fiscal year.
-The District elected to provide a salary increase averaging 2.4% to MCC employees following the 2015-16 year though the overall number of budgeted positions decreased.
-Scholarship expenses increased slightly as all funding sources for student assistance was maximized.
-Depreciation rose by 4.4% as the new construction in Kingman was included as a depreciable asset upon its completion.
+Total operating expenses for the 2017-18 year increased by 1.3% in comparison to the prior fiscal year.
+The District elected to provide a salary increase averaging 2.4% to MCC employees following the 2016-17 year though the overall number of budgeted positions decreased.
+Scholarship expenses increased slightly by 4.0% as all funding sources for student assistance were maximized.
+Depreciation rose by 9.1% as the new building construction in North Mohave was included as a depreciable asset upon its completion.
 The District remained committed to energy efficiency projects which in turn stabilized the communications and utilities expense.
 Descriptions of the expenses included in the functional areas of the District are shown below.